 Explore the countryside of Dumfries and Galloway.

-Largely undiscovered, Dumfries and Galloway is a cycling revelation, sporting over 700 km/450 miles of marked routes on quiet roads through beautiful scenery.
-Today: ride pure countryside where there are likely to be more sheep than cars!
-Visit the fantastically Scottish named Craigenputtock House, former residence of the famous author Thomas Carlyle.
-It has hosted many famous visitors over the years, including Ralph Waldo Emerson.
+Dumfries and Galloway is a cycling revelation, sporting over 700 km/450 miles of marked routes on quiet roads through beautiful scenery.
+Ride pure countryside where there are likely to be more sheep than cars today.
 Continue south, stopping by one of the best Farm Shops in Scotland for afternoon tea and cake.
-Continue onward to the quaint village of New Abbey, where a visit to the 13th century Sweetheart Abbey is a must before the short ride back to the Mabie House Hotel.
+Bicycle onward to the quaint village of New Abbey, where a visit to the 13th century Sweetheart Abbey is a must before the short ride back to the Mabie House Hotel.
+Dinner tonight: the Steamboat Inn, voted Best Pub in Dumfries & Galloway by National Pub & Bar Awards.

 Distance: 48 miles.
 Elevation: 1,800 ft.